How to Check Messages on Amazon

 After you’ve opened your messages, you might notice a lot of automated messages from Amazon, such as order and shipping confirmations.
 If you just want to look at buyer-seller messages, you can click the tab at the top of your messages that says “Buyer/Seller Messages.”
 You can also use the “Sent Messages” button on the left side of your screen to look at messages you’ve sent to buyers.

 Remember, you need to enable buyer-seller messages before you can receive messages in your inbox.
+It’s crucial to regularly check your messages to ensure timely and effective communication with your customers, fostering trust and reliability, which are key to success on the Amazon platform.

 If your inbox is empty, it could be because you’ve disabled buyer-seller messages.